stupid-programmer/dotfiles/README.md

 #### Issues
 - Tried on both PopOS and MacOS, if composer is not installed the Phpactor plugin will not work but there's Intelephense so setup that for now.
+- Spell check needs to be disabled in the options.lua file on PopOS otherwise theres red line issues on imports.
+- Who knows how to setup a start screen on this thing.
+- Annoying tab called [No Name] that opens up when nvim is started.

 #### Lots of help taken from the following sources:
 - [Jess Archers Laracasts series on nvim](https://laracasts.com/series/neovim-as-a-php-ide)